Rajaskank/sync2mega/README.md

 Sync2Mega
 ===========
-Synchronize your files automatically to Mega
+Synchronize your files automatically to Mega (like RSync)

 Requirements
 ------------